utsav0/daily-dev-tips/src/pages/posts/angular-dynamic-classes-using-ngclass.md

   - angular
 ---

-Yesterday, we looked at [dynamic form fields](https://daily-dev-tips.com/posts/angular-dynamically-change-form-validators/), and it made me think about custom classes in Angular.
+Yesterday, we looked at [dynamic form fields](https://daily-dev-tips.com/posts/angular-dynamically-change-form-validators/), which made me think about custom classes in Angular.

 You might want to add `class1` based on a condition or `class2` if the condition is not met.